BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/appendices/sql-examples-for-use-cases.md

-# SQL snippets for use cases
+# Oracle SQL snippets for use cases

 ## Common requirements